jhartz/mp4downloader/docs/selective-content-replacement.markdown

 - `%%FULLHOUR` - replaced with the current 2-digit hour from a 24-hour clock (0 - 23)
 - `%%MINUTE` - replaced with the current 2-digit minute
 - `%%SECOND` - replaced with the current 2-digit second
-- `%%NUM` - replaced with the count of how many videos were downloaded so far today (ie. the 5th video downloaded today would be "5") - **NOT YET IMPLEMENTED**
 - NOTE: To check AM/PM, you can use: `[[if %%FULLHOUR matches ^(1[2-9]|2[0-3])$]]PM[[else]]AM[[endif]]`

-These variables (added in version 1.3.3 - still under development) may not contain data on some videos:

-- `%%AUTHOR` - replaced with the video author

 ### *If* statements